 St. Pete Beach is a Gulf-front barrier island in southern Pinellas County where virtually every property — Pass-a-Grille, the Don CeSar district, Belle Vista, Sunset Beach — is designated AE or VE.
-The 2024 season hit hard: Helene in September and Milton weeks later in October drove catastrophic surge across the island, and many homes sustained damage at or above the 50% threshold.
-For those owners, FEMA-compliant elevation is now the only legal repair path, and it is also the most effective long-term answer to premiums that run high on these exposed beachfront parcels.
+For homes with a Substantial Damage determination, FEMA-compliant elevation is one potential path forward, depending on the approved project, and it's also the most durable way to protect a beachfront property engineered for coastal exposure.

 Yes — from Pass-a-Grille and the Don CeSar district to Belle Vista and Sunset Beach.
 Nearly every parcel here is AE or VE, and we design each lift to the property's exposure and manage Pinellas County and municipal floodplain review through to final inspection.